SecureCRDT/Benchmark/readme.md

 ## Running a Workload

-> :warning: **Evaluating the SecureCRDT prototype**: To evaluate the performance of our research prototype [SecureCRDT](https://github.com/SecureCRDT/SecureCRDT), first initiate the CRDT client according to the instructions in the project README.
+> :warning: **Evaluating the SecureCRDT prototype**: To evaluate the performance of our research prototype [SecureCRDT](https://github.com/SecureCRDT/SecureCRDT), you must first initiate the CRDT client according to the instructions in the project README.

-The performance of a CRDT system can be measured by running a workload with the Locust engine.
+You can measure the performance of a CRDT system by running a workload with the Locust engine.
 The following example command has placeholder variables that need to be replaced:

 - `$CRDT`: The CRDT workload that the locust engine will use
 - `$CRDT_SERVER_IP`: The IP of the CRDT Replica that will handle the benchmark requests